top of page

 Our System Sucks!
 We hear this a lot from brands and 3PLs when we discuss their logistics and supply chain challenges.
 And yes, some systems truly are flawed.
 Many warehouses still operate on 20 to 25-year-old platforms that were never designed for today’s speed or complexity.
 On top of that, during large ERP rollouts, the warehouse and logistics teams were often last in line, ending up with underdeveloped, under-maintained, “red-headed stepchild” WMS and TMS modules that never quite delivered what operations needed.

-Buying new systems
+buying new systems

 In today’s logistics environment, companies rush to adopt new technologies like Warehouse Management Systems (WMS), Transportation Management Systems (TMS), Order Management Systems (OMS), and more recently, Artificial Intelligence (AI).